 Cultural Exchange Hours – 460

-This summer, Portland Meet Portland hosted four refugee youth SummerWorks interns from Multnomah County.
+Every summer, Portland Meet Portland hosts one or more refugee youth as interns.
+During the summer of 2017, we hosted four refugee youth SummerWorks interns from Multnomah County.
 The experience was beyond successful for both the interns and all of the people who worked with them.
 Read more about the program and impact at Multnomah County's MultcoGlobal site.